hcorrada/IntroDataSci/content/homeworks/er_sql.md

 ## Submitting

-Enter your answers in the shell Rmarkdown file linked above.
-Knit to PDF and submit to ELMS.
+Enter your answers in the shell Rmarkdown file or Jupyter notebook linked above.
+Export your work to PDF and submit to ELMS.